 In simple terms, a mediator is an independent and impartial person who helps both sides, in a dispute or conflict situation, come to an agreement.
-Mediation can be used in almost any situation where there is disagreement – from divorce, child abduction, housing matters, commercial disputes, and neighbour issues to more extreme terror and siege situations.
+Mediation can be used in almost any situation where there is disagreement – from divorce, housing matters, commercial disputes, and neighbour issues to more extreme terror and siege situations.
 Mediation can involve just two parties or, sometimes in complex commercial cases, many parties across different jurisdictions.

 Are you good at: